Governance Statement

 During the year the Board regularly reviewed progress against major programmes and activities, monitored aspects of the internal health of the organisation and assessed new opportunities as they arose.

-• All young people from low-income, underserved communities can engage in life-enhancing Doorstep Sport
+• All young people from low-income, underserved communities can engage in life-enhancing Doorstep Sport;

-• There is a year-round, multisport offer available in every low-income, underserved community
+• There is a year-round, multisport offer available in every low-income, underserved community;

-• All young people from low-income underserved communities can access a pathway to become volunteers and future community leaders
+• All young people from low-income underserved communities can access a pathway to become volunteers and future community leaders;

-• All mainstream sports providers change their practice to meet the needs of young people from low-income, underserved communities
+• All mainstream sports providers change their practice to meet the needs of young people from low-income, underserved communities.

 Produced in collaboration with over 200 individuals and organisations, this is a strategy developed with cooperation and partnership at its heart.

 StreetGames remains committed to working with our external partners in order to ensure we are more reflective of the communities we serve.
 We recognise that in order to do this effectively, we need to first work on developing and better equipping our staff and contractors, leading to effective and meaningful engagement with diverse communities.
-During the year, we therefore published our 2021-5 Equality, Diversity and Inclusion Strategy.
+During 21/2, we therefore published our 2021-5 Equality, Diversity and Inclusion Strategy.
 Five goals have been agreed and each year progress against these goals will be reviewed and an action plan for delivery of next steps agreed.

 • Diversity of Voice – ensuring our internal and external programmes and interventions have diversity of voice at the heart of the design process